rafaelaznar/wildCartSBServer2021/README.md

 * API spec: https://rafaelaznar.github.io/wildCartSBServer2021/

-## How to run Wildcart in development mode?
+## How to run Wildcart back-end in development mode?

 In a development environment we are concerned with speed of setup and ease of configuration versus security or productivity.
 The development system can be set up in Linux, Windows or Mac environments, although Linux is recommended.